 The Internet never sleeps!
-Now with that in mind, let me ask you a point blank question, is your website poised to take advantage of that?
+With that in mind, let me ask you a point-blank question: Is your website poised to take advantage of that?

-In today’s world of instant gratification, why not capitalize on it by allowing your website visitors to buy and pay for some or all of your products and services through your website?
-Also, why not add more value to your visitor by making available someone else’s non-competitive, but complementary product through your website as well?
+In today’s world of instant gratification, why not capitalize on it?
+Allow website visitors to buy and pay for some or all of your products and services through your website.
+Also, why not add more value to your visitor by making available someone else’s non-competitive but complementary product through your website?
 And while we’re at it, why not take advantage of impulse spending by up-selling your visitor with other low-cost, almost no-brainer impulse items during your website’s shopping cart check-out process?

 ➎ Use It to Empower Your Visitors to Make Proper Decisions

 There is no greater way to become a trusted advisor for your target market than to consistently provide them with the information they need when they need it to make a proper decision.

 How do you do this using your website, you ask?
 How about providing relevant, informative articles, some e-courses or tutorials, case studies, recommended tools or books, or maybe adding a frequently asked questions section to your website, just to name a few.